inputlogic/ghostpipe/README.md

 - `npm install`
 - `npm link`
 - now you should be able to run `ghostpipe` from any project

+## What Next?

+Ghostpipe is mostly a proof of concept at this point.
+If you're interested in contributing here are some ideas:

+- Add ghostpipe support to an existing open source tool (like (hoppscotch)[https://github.com/hoppscotch/hoppscotch] or (drawdb)[https://github.com/drawdb-io/drawdb])
+- Add ghostpipe support to your own software
+- Contribute to this project (directory support, tests, etc.)

+## Shout-outs

+Shout out to (Yjs)[https://github.com/yjs/yjs] and (Chokidar)[https://github.com/paulmillr/chokidar], two key ingredients to getting this to work.

 ## License